Who is the service for?

 From 31 October 2018, costs for use of the UoN Compute Service including HPC will need to be costed into research funding bids.

 Full costs for the Compute service are available on our Digital Research pages (login required).

 Technical specification and access

-Additional information about accessing the HPC service is available on the HPC Workspace (log in required).
+Additional information about accessing the HPC service is available on the Digital Research pages (log in required).

 Help and support

-The HPC Workspace includes documentation on how to access and use the service, as well as guidance on training courses, background information and links to further resources.
+The Digital Research pages include documentation on how to access and use the service, as well as guidance on training courses, background information and links to further resources.